vivekvashist/TIL/git/git_terms.md

 > `git status` command `Changed to be committed` shows the file is not tracked and staged to be committed.

 **In `git status` what does `Changes not staged for commit` mean?**
-> If a file appears under `Change not staged for commit` section means that is tracked has been modified in the working directory but not yet staged.
+> If a file appears under `Change not staged for commit` section means that is tracked and has been modified in the working directory but not yet staged.

 **what does `git status -s` mean?**
 > `git status -s` is more simplified version of `git status` command

 > `git status -s` has to two columns, LHS is status of staging area and RHS is the status of working tree

 > `??` - new files that aren't tracked - untracked

 > `A ` - `Added` - new files that have been added to staging area or added to index

 > `M ` - modifiled and stagd

-**What questions did `git diff` answer?**
+**What questions does `git diff` answer?**
 > What have you changed but not yet staged?

 > What have you staged that you are about to commit?

 > `git status` show the files listing

 > `git diff` - shows the exact lines added and removed - the patch as it were.

 > `git diff` - compares whats is in your working directory with whats in your staging area

 > `git diff --staged` - compares your staged changes to your last commit

 > `git diff` - by itself doesn't show all changes made since your last commit - only changes that are still unstaged.If you have staged all your changes `git diff` will give you no output.

 > `git diff --cached` - `--staged` and `--cached` are synonyms i.e what have you staged so far